 Mem Inst Oswaldo Cruz, Rio de Janeiro, VOLUME 115 | JUNE 2020

-Seasonal population dynamic of the primary yellow fever vector Haemagogus leucocelaenus (Dyar & Shannon) (Diptera: Culicidae) is mainly influenced by temperature in the Atlantic Forest, Southeast Brazil [ACCEPTED ARTICLES / PRELIMINARY VERSION]
+Seasonal population dynamics of the primary yellow fever vector Haemagogus leucocelaenus (Dyar & Shannon) (Diptera: Culicidae) is mainly influenced by temperature in the Atlantic Forest, southeast Brazil

 OBJECTIVES We aimed at describing the population dynamics of Hg. leucocelaenus in a county touched by the recent YFV outbreak.